analogdevicesinc/VSCode-Maxim/readme.md

 ### Launching the Debugger
 1. Ensure that a debugger is attached to the target microcontroller on the correct port.
 (Refer to the datasheet of your evaluation board for instructions on connecting a debugger)

-2. Ensure the target microcontroller has been flashed.
-Use the "Flash" Build Task.
+2. Flash the program to the microcontroller with the "Flash" Build Task (CTRL+SHIFT+B).
 Flashing does not happen automatically when launching the debugger.

 3. Launch the debugger with `Run > Start Debugging`, with the shortcut `F5`, or via the `Run and Debug` window (Ctrl + Shift + D) and the green "launch" arrow.

     ![Debug Tab](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/debugger_window.JPG)

-4. The debugger will launch a GDB client & OpenOCD server, reset the microcontroller, and break on entry into `main`.
+4. The debugger will launch a GDB client & OpenOCD server, reset the microcontroller, and should break on entry into `main`.

 ### Using the Debugger
 The main interface for the debugger is the debugger control bar.